Core Architecture & Fare Taxonomy

 Production Reconciliation Pipeline

 Revenue reconciliation bridges raw event logs with settled financial records.
 A robust pipeline must match tap events to fare rules, resolve duplicates, apply capping logic, and generate variance reports for audit review.
-The following type-hinted Python pattern demonstrates a deterministic reconciliation step suitable for daily batch execution:
+The capping threshold below applies the standard daily-cap rule, charging only the remaining headroom once accumulated spend approaches the cap:

 from __future__ import annotations